HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

     Example valid *type* values include: string, number, boolean, array (when a field is an array of values), and object (when a field references another schema).
 The specification of valid JSON *type* values can be found [here](http://json-schema.org/latest/json-schema-validation.html#rfc.section.6.1.1).

-1. **example:** Directions for how to enter a valid value in the metadata field and/or an example valid value.
-The *example* value will appear in the metadata spreadsheet and be displayed in the Metadata Dictionary on the Data Portal.

-    Example:

-        "project_role": {
-            "description": "Primary role of the individual in the project.", "type": "string",
-            "example": "principal investigator",
-            ...
-        }

-    An *example* can be used for fields that are governed by an ontology, but the *example* should be the ontology term (text) not the ontology curie.

-    Example:

-        "organ": {
-            "description": "The organ that the biomaterial came from.
-Blood and connective tissue are considered organs.", "type": "object",
-            "example": "blood",
-            "$ref": "module/ontology/organ_ontology.json",
-            ...
-        }

-    Sometimes having an *example* is not necessary, including when:

-    - A field imports a core or module schema (*e.g.* `donor_organism.medical_history`) because the core and module schema fields will have their own examples.
-    - An example for a field could bias data contributors (*e.g.* `donor_organism.biomaterial_id`).

 1. **user-friendly:** A user-facing, readable term/phrase for the metadata field.
 The *user-friendly* value will appear in the metadata spreadsheet, be displayed in the Data Browser, and be displayed in the Metadata Dictionary on the Data Portal.

     Example: